2024 Ruth Lumbers |

 What better to warm the cockles of our collective hearts than some sizzlingly scintillating statistics from the first six months of play at the Mollymook Bridge Club :)

 There has been a total of 123 club games played at the clubhouse from the start of January till the end of June 2024, with on average six tables playing each daytime session.
-Our biggest day to date was the Australia Wide Novice Pairs event which attracted eleven tables of players (i have included a write up of the event below), and we have some similar events (Australia Wide Open Pairs and the State Wide Pairs) coming up in August :)
+Our busiest day to date was our second Pro-Am event held in June, which attracted eleven tables of players.
+Now lets take a look at some individual stats, broken down by the MBC masterpoint rankings:

 Congratulations